schelhorn/virana/README.md

 - identify nucleotide sequences homologous to human factors
 - produce concise visualizations of all homologous contexts as well as an array of other output options that facilitate in-depth analysis of putative microbial signatures.

-Despite its name, _Virana_ does work not only for viruses (although it's there where it can use its advantages the most) but also other microbial organisms such as bacteria, fungi, and protists.
+Despite its name, _Virana_ does work not only for viruses (although it's there where it can use its advantages the most) but also other microbial organisms such as bacteria, fungi, and protists. _Virana_ can also applied to search for viral nucleotides in model organisms other than human or in sequence data of organisms for which no sequence assembly exists; however, _Virana_ is best used for organisms with a good reference as well as know splice site annotatios and known cDNA sequences; only in this case many of the unique features (i.e., the analysis of multimapping reads) can be used to full extend.

 A [recent analysis](#manuscript) of human tumor transcriptomes displays the ability of Virana to detect diverged viral nucleotide sequences and human-viral homologs with high sensitivity.